Product Segmentation for Retail with Python

 Code

-• Filter on the first year of sales for HOBBIES Skus
+• Filter on the first year of sales for HOBBIES SKUs

 • Calculate the Mean, Standard deviation and CV of sales